 Coming into the "season" demands on your time must be substantial, what would you consider to be a reasonable time frame for new pool construction, and new landscaping?

-Our process, including the timeline, depends on the client.
-Pembrooke is a boutique landscape design/build firm and we complete our projects on time and on budget.
-Along with the client, we agree upon a reasonable time frame.
+For me, working with Paul Guilo at CP Complete is the best of both worlds.
+He's a good and honest man, that is as talented as he is humble.
+CP Complete is a boutique landscape design/build firm and we complete our projects on time and on budget.
+Along with the client, we agree upon a budget and a reasonable time frame.
 The length of time varies quite a bit, depending on the scope of the project.
 I really enjoy the process and ideally we like to take our time.
 I find that our clients do as well.

 Any tips you could relay for those that might not have a vast budget to spruce up their property?